STEVE - Space-Time-Enclosing Volume Extraction: The Volume Extraction Framework

-In $3$D, VESTA never connects two voxels, which are in contact only through a single vertex (\textit{cf.}, Ref.~\cite{BRS12} for more detail).
+In $3$D, VESTA never connects two voxels that are in contact only through a single vertex (\textit{cf.}, Ref.~\cite{BRS12} for more detail).
 In $4$D, we have a similar situation when considering toxels that are in direct contact. \\

-In Fig.s~16 and~17, the process of hypersurface section generation is shown for two toxels that are in contact only through a single edge and through a single vertex, respectively.
-In both cases, we simply obtain two tetrahedrons as final hypersurface sections, since the initial cyclic vector paths form two disjunct sets with four cyclic paths each.
+In Fig.s~\ref{fig:20} and~\ref{fig:21}, the process of hypersurface segment generation (\textit{cf.}, Ref.~\ref{fig:03}) is shown for two toxels that are in contact only through a single edge and through a single vertex, respectively.
+In both cases, we simply obtain two tetrahedrons as final hypersurface segments, since the initial cyclic vector paths form two disjunct sets with four cyclic paths each.
 Apparently, toxel pairs with such a weak connectivity will always result in two separate hypersurface segments.
 This concludes the technical section of this paper.